rigelminer/rigel/README.md

           Supported algorithms and values:
           nexapow
-              1 - default kernel for GTX 10xx and RTX 40xx series
+              1 - default kernel
               2 - some 20xx and 30xx GPUs may benefit from choosing this kernel
-                  as more energy efficient than #3
+                  as more energy efficient than #1 when you're after really low power consumption
-              3 - default kernel for RTX 20xx and 30xx series (high power consumption)

           Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`